List of Uta no Prince-sama characters: STARISH

 Ren is a student in Class S. He is the third son of the Jingūji family.
 He is flirtatious and affectionately calls Haruka "lady" and "little lamb."
 He, Masato and Ranmaru were childhood friends because they were all heirs to rich corporations, but stopped talking to each other after acknowledging their family status.
-As a child, his mother was an idol but died, causing his father to hide her work; however, Ren found a demo CD dedicated to him, inspiring him to become an artist.
+His late mother was an idol, and his father hid her work after her death, though Ren later found one of her demo CDs that was dedicated to him, inspiring him to become an artist.
 He plays the saxophone.
+His image color is orange and his birthday is on February 14.